clarencepohh/tp/docs/UserGuide.md

 Format to add an `Event`: `add, <day index>, E, <event description here>`

-You will then be asked to provide the start and end dates/times for this task.
+You will then be asked to provide the start and end dates/times for this task in the format `"DD/MM/YYYY HHMM"`.

-> Similar to Deadlines, note that the time and date are saved as plaintext, so that users are not bounded to purely date/time inputs and can use inputs such as "sunday bedtime"

 `Enter the start date of this task, along with the start time separated by a space: `